Berries leafy vegetables and melons standards

 Leafy vegetables

-As defined in the Standard, a leafy vegetables means vegetables of a leafy nature where the leaf is consumed raw and includes:
+As defined in the Standard, a leafy vegetables means vegetables of a leafy nature where the leaf is consumed raw and includes, but not limited to:

 • all lettuces including, iceberg (crisphead), rocket, romaine (cos), red leaf, butterhead, endive, oak leaf, watercress, radicchio, baby leaf, batavia, all other loose-leaf lettuces,